xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.tcp.behaviorcycle = 10;
 ```

-These 2 values change how often the two pulses of tcp occur (sum together to TPeriod in the scheme above).
+These 2 values change how often the two pulses of tcp occur (TP1 and TP2, summing together to TPeriod in the scheme above).
 It's in increments of 100 us, so 100 means 100 * 100 us = 10 ms. By default, pulse 1 happens happens 10 ms after pulse 1 happens, and pulse 2 happens 10 ms after pulse 1 happens.
 That's why 100/100 means interleaved 50 Hz pulsing in both channels.
 It is the sum of the two numbers that determines the length of a pulse1-pulse2 cycle (e.g., 100/100 means 20 ms cycle).
 Some of the photoemtry/behavioral timing mechanisms are done by counting cycles, so changing this number may affect them.
 I tried to account for cycle changes, but you may still need to let me know if some timings are off because of this.
 ```matlab
 nicfg.tcp.pulsecycle1 = 100;
 nicfg.tcp.pulsecycle2 = 100;